george-probably/probably.blog/Weblog/Pages/Setup.md

 The list isn't in any particular order aside from how I thought it looked nicest.
 What to know what I'm up to currently?
 [Check out my /now page](https://snpy.tech/now)!

-Click a device name to find out my thoughts on it!
+Click a device name (or image) to find out my thoughts on it!

 ### Daily Carry
 |                                                                                                                                  Image                                                                                                                                  |                             Device                             |  Bought  | Rating |